maths/moodle-qtype_stack/doc/en/Installation/Testing_installation.md

 1. Maxima version.
 If you have installed more than one version of Maxima on your machine you will probably need to choose one explicitly.
 2. If you get the following error `loadfile: failed to load /usr/share/maxima/5.32.1/share/draw/draw.lisp` then remove the optional libraries from `Load optional Maxima libraries:`.
 Set this to blank and re-try the healthceck.

+## LISP versions

+Maxima comes in a variety of versions, each of which can be compiled on a number of LISP systems.
+STACK does its best to determine which versions of Maxima you have available and which version of LISP is being used.
+However, we recommend you do not use the `default` lisp setting, but instead you explicitly set the LISP version and Maxima version correctly.

 ## Maxima optional packages

 Maxima has a wide range of optional libraries.
 Which are loaded on your server is set with the option `qtype_stack | maximalibraries` from the STACK question type settings page.